tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-02-WD_KCRCO_B/unit-3/talk-03-talk-03-Database_Fundamentals/talk-03-Database_Fundamentals.md

 ---
 icon:
-  type: mdi:database
+  type: mdi:help-circle-outline
-  color: 3F51B5
+  color: 398126
 ---

-Database Fundamentals

-This module will introduce the student to the concepts and practice of relational database modelling ...
+This module will introduce the student to the concepts and practice of relational database modelling.
+The student will gain competence in Conceptual D ...